-I am a Person Centred Counsellor with experience in CBT and work with an eclectic approach that best suits my client.
+I am a Person Centred Counsellor with experience in CBT and work with an eclectic approach that best suits my clients.
+I have experience of working with young people and adults with a wide range of issues.
+Many focusing on living with addiction whether your own or someone else's.

 I offer face to face as well as online counselling.